7.6 Mechanisms of early detection and signposting of young people facing health risks

 According to ministry information, in order to reduce smoking among young people, the Ministry of the Interior (Belügyminisztérium) operates and distributes complex prevention programmes at the national level (in kindergartens and schools) and supports the institutional smoking cessation system to further reduce the proportion of young people who smoke and are exposed to passive smoking.
 The National Koranyi Institute of Pulmonology (Országos Korányi Pulmonológiai Intézet) coordinated the smoking prevention programmes in 2022, with the professional assistance of the Hungarian Focal Point for Tobacco Control.

 In 2021, the Institute launched a campaign to encourage the Hungarian population, including young people, to quit smoking.
-The campaign had two pillars.
-One of them called 'Live with clean lungs' ('Élj tiszta tüdővel'), which was aimed mainly at the urban, health-conscious young and middle-aged adult smoking population.
+The 'Live with clean lungs' ('Élj tiszta tüdővel') campaign aimed mainly at the urban, health-conscious young and middle-aged adult smoking population.
 In the campaign, they introduced life situations that can be familiar to those who smoke regularly and they launched a website to provide information and support.
-The other campaign aimed at warning influenceable young people of the danger of nicotine addiction.
-The Institution published press releases, made citylight campaigns, made online advertisements and social media campaigns.
+The website still operates and in 2024, they shared a new guideline on the effects of e-cigarettes.

 Use of drugs